 Over time the Indians learned to shape the volcanic glass into the forms needed to produce various tools- a process called knapping.
 An Indian with access to an obsidian deposit could carry a small set off tools for flaking the volcanic glass and create a useful assortment of implements such as knives, scrappers and arrow heads.
 The sharp and effective arrow heads made from obsidian allowed the Indians to take much larger prey and made life easier than previous blunt tipped wooden arrows that were only effective on very small game such as squirrels and rabbits.

 Due to obsidian’s link to volcanos, it is primary found west of the Mississippi.
 This scarcity lead the Indians who had access to obsidian to create an industry dedicated to the harvesting, shaping and trading of obsidian among the various distant tribes.
 By examining the debris at some sites archaeologists have suggested that assembly lines were used to shape tens of thousands of obsidian tools for trading purposes.
 Tools formed by Indians living near present day Yellowstone have been found as far away as Illinois and the Gulf of Mexico.
-In California tribes would form rough blanks of the tools which were then easier to transport and would be then finished of by the end user sometimes a thousand miles away.
+Excavation in Europe have found obsidian tools were part of vast ancient trade routes that were a precursor the the silk road.

 In the present day, some doctors advocate the use of obsidian scalpels which are still sharper than modern steel.
 When viewed under the intense magnification of an electron microscope, a steel scalpel’s blade is actually jagged and thicker than its obsidian counterpart which maintains a straight smooth edge that is a mere 3 nanometers in thickness.